 The area to the right of the entrance will be substantially affected by development plans, but on a timetable that is uncertain as yet.
 The area to the far left – towards the river – is a dense thicket.
 There are no current plans to do any significant work there, but some action will be taken to improve the habitat for wild life.

 How things look now

 The area has been planted progressively, but without a plan.
 By last year it was heavily overgrown.
 The major species are cherry laurel, spotted laurel, yew and elder.
 There is also lime and ash, together with different species of oak.
 Some small Western Red Cedar were planted last year.
 There is an ivy hedge.
-The only large trees are the lime and an American oak.
+The only large trees are individual specimens of lime, beech, American oak and English oak.

 Last autumn some felling was undertaken.
 This year the clearance has continued and the area is now much more open.
 A number of beech were transferred from a hedge in a different part of the site.
 Shrubs were also transferred from a nearby bed to the left-hand side of the entrance way.

 What we have is an amenity plantation.
 It is not a garden (except where the shrubs have been moved).
 Nor is it a woodland, which implies something more naturalistic.
 Apart from some self-sown ash, everything has been planted at one time or another, for the benefit of the Club and its members.

 • To give a welcome and to send a signal, both to members and passers-by.
 The planting is part of an important green corridor.
 It needs to look good.

 • To provide a visual screen, especially the tennis courts.